lzwjava/blog-source/_posts/2024-12-10-communication-en.md

 ---
+lang: en
 layout: post
-title: "The Best Communication Method for Me"
+title: The Best Communication Method for Me
 ---

 * Share what I want to say in a blog.